zinzloun/CSharp-CBS/README.md

 Coded with VS Community 2015.
 How does it works?

 Files:<br>
- BindShell.cs: the source code of the payload (you can change a different one), compile it as DLL<br>
+ BindShell.cs: the source code of the payload (you can code what you prefer), compile it as DLL<br>
  Encoder.cs: the RC4 encoder.
 Compile it as Console app<br>
  Stub.cs: the executable wrapping the encrypted payload.
 Compile it as Console app<br><br>